Can You Tell How Many F-35 Fighter Jets Are In These Pictures?

 SEVEN!

-Wow can you believe that there are actually seven F-35 fighters on this airstrip?
-It's almost like they're transparent to the naked eye — instead of being designed to minimize how much of them shows up on radar and other detection devices, the latter of which is the actual definition of stealth fighter technology!
+Wow, can you believe that there are actually seven F-35 fighters on this airstrip?
+It's almost like they're transparent to the naked eye — instead of being designed to minimize how much of them shows up on radar and other detection devices, which is the actual definition of stealth fighter technology!

 -